dasch-swiss/dsp-tools/docs/xml2knora.md

 Within one property, simple and complex text values may be mixed.

 ### `<color-prop>`-tag
 The color-prop tag is used to define a color property.
-It has one mandatory options:
-- _name_: Name of the property as given in the ontology

 #### `<color>`-tag
 The color-tag is used to indicate a color value.
 The color has to be giiven in